ryuhei329/cloud-takehome/README.md

 This is the README section for take home assignment.

-Prerequisite:
+## Prerequisite

+Ensure that you have the following software versions installed before proceeding

 Terraform version: 1.5.7
 Ansible version: 2.15.4
-AWS-cli version: 2.13.18

-Configuring AWS authentication:
+AWS Command Line Interface (AWS CLI) version: 2.13.18 Configuring AWS Authentication:

-You will need to obtain followings
+In order to proceed with the project, you will need to obtain the following AWS credentials:

-1. AWS Access Key ID
+AWS Access Key ID
-2. AWS Secret Access Key
+AWS Secret Access Key
-3. Private Key file for ssh access
+A private key file for SSH access

-Please use "aws configure" to configure AWS access.
-Place the private key file into ssh folder and make sure to "chmod 600" for security purpose.
+To configure AWS access, use the aws configure command.
+Additionally, place the private key file into the "ssh" folder, and ensure that its permissions are set to "chmod 600" for enhanced security.

-Please make sure your AWS account is assigned to an AWS User Group which has policy to create EC2 instances.
+Please ensure that your AWS account is associated with an AWS User Group that has the necessary permissions to create EC2 instances.
+This will allow you to successfully complete the tasks outlined in this assignment.

 # Directory Tree: